SNinjo/vera-identity-service/docs/spec_technology.md

 Unit tests check that individual functions or methods work as intended, in isolation from the rest of the system.

+#### 6.1.1 Test Scenarios

+**Happy Path Scenarios:**

+- Test normal operation with valid inputs
+- Verify expected outputs and side effects
+- Test with typical data ranges and formats

+**Edge Cases:**

+- Test boundary conditions (empty strings, null values, max/min values)
+- Test with unusual but valid inputs
+- Test performance with large datasets

+**Error Conditions:**

+- Test with invalid inputs (malformed data, wrong types)
+- Test error handling and recovery
+- Verify appropriate error messages and codes

+#### 6.1.2 Test Structure & Best Practices

-- Each test targets a single function, method, or class.
+- Each test targets a single function, method, or class
-- Mock or stub dependencies to isolate the code under test.
+- Mock or stub dependencies to isolate the code under test
-- Place unit tests in the same package as the code, using the `_test.go` suffix.
+- Place unit tests in the same package as the code, using the `_test.go` suffix
-- Use clear, descriptive test names.
+- Use the Arrange-Act-Assert (AAA) pattern for consistent test structure
-- Use assertion libraries like `testify/assert` for clarity.
+- Use assertion libraries like `testify/assert` for clarity
-- Name tests following the format: `TestUnit_<name>_<scenario>` (e.g., `TestUnit_Add_Success`).
+- Name tests following the format: `Test<role>_<method>_<scenario>` (e.g., `TestService_Add_Success`)
+- Fast execution (< 100ms per test) with no external dependencies
+- Use table-driven tests for multiple input scenarios

 ### 6.2 API Testing

-API tests check that HTTP endpoints behave as expected for both valid and invalid requests.
+API tests verify that HTTP endpoints behave as expected for both valid and invalid requests.

+#### 6.2.1 Test Focus

+Primary Focus: Happy Path Scenarios

+- Test complete user journeys and workflows
+- Verify correct request/response formats
+- Test authentication and authorization flows
+- Validate business logic integration

+Secondary Focus: Critical Error Cases

+- Test common error scenarios (validation failures, not found)
+- Verify error response formats and codes
+- Test rate limiting and security measures

-#### 6.2.1 Organization & Naming
+#### 6.2.2 Organization & Naming

-- Group tests by endpoint, usually in their own test file.
+- Group tests by endpoint, usually in their own test file
-- Each test covers a specific scenario (success, failure, edge case).
+- Each test covers a specific scenario (success, failure, edge case)
-- Name tests following the format: `TestAPI_<name>_<scenario>` (e.g., `TestAPI_Login_Success`).
+- Name tests following the format: `TestAPI_<name>_<scenario>` (e.g., `TestAPI_GetUser_Success`)
+- Use descriptive test names that explain the business scenario

-#### 6.2.2 Assertions & Best Practices
+#### 6.2.3 Assertions & Best Practices

-- Always check the HTTP status code.
+- Always check the HTTP status code
-- For error responses, assert the error code (HTTP status and/or `code` field in the response body).
-Checking the error message is optional.
+- For error responses, assert the error code (HTTP status and/or `code` field in the response body)
-- Validate the response body when relevant.
+- Validate the response body structure and content when relevant
-- Use a consistent structure: setup, execute, assert.
+- Use the Arrange-Act-Assert (AAA) pattern for consistent test structure
-- Use assertion libraries like `testify/assert` for clarity.
+- Use assertion libraries like `testify/assert` for clarity
+- Test response headers when relevant (content-type, authorization, etc.)

-#### 6.2.3 Mocking & External Services
+#### 6.2.4 Mocking & External Services

-- Use tools like testcontainers-go to run real or mock services in containers for tests that need external dependencies.
+- Use tools like testcontainers-go to run real or mock services in containers
-- Set up test databases and seed data to verify authentication, CRUD operations, and error scenarios.
+- Set up test databases and seed data to verify authentication, CRUD operations, and error scenarios
-- Clean up containers or mocks after tests.
+- Clean up containers or mocks after tests
+- Use in-memory databases for faster test execution when possible

+### 6.4 Test Coverage Requirements

+#### 6.4.1 Unit Tests

+- **Minimum coverage**: 80% of business logic code
+- **Critical paths**: 100% coverage for authentication, authorization, and data validation
+- **Focus areas**: Service layer, utility functions, data transformations

+#### 6.4.2 API Tests

+- **Coverage**: All public endpoints with happy path and critical error scenarios
+- **Authentication**: All protected endpoints with valid and invalid tokens
+- **Validation**: All input validation rules and error responses

+### 6.5 Continuous Integration

+#### 6.5.1 Test Execution

+- Run unit tests on every commit (fast feedback)
+- Run API tests on pull requests (medium feedback)
+- Fail builds on test failures with clear error reporting

+#### 6.5.2 Test Environment

+- Maintain dedicated test environments for different test types
+- Use containerization for consistent test environments
+- Implement proper cleanup and resource management
+- Monitor test execution time and optimize slow tests

 ## 7. Deployment & Operations